 - A. Closely monitor patient's respiratory status and vital signs.
-Avoid fluid overload. - B. Mean Arterial Pressure targets: - a.
-Uncontrolled traumatic hemorrhagic shock without TBI or suspected AAA, target MAP is 55-65 mmHg (SBP 70-90) - b.
-Uncontrolled traumatic hemorrhagic shock with TBI or shock from all other causes, target MAP is ≥ 65 mmHg (SBP ≥ 100) - C. For patients in shock with known or suspected adrenal insufficiency (AI) consider administration of dexamethasone 10 mg (0.6 mg/kg for pediatric patients) in addition to fluids and/or nor-epinephrine.
+Avoid fluid overload. - B. Mean Arterial Pressure targets: - 1.
+Uncontrolled traumatic hemorrhagic shock without TBI or suspected AAA, target MAP is 55-65 mmHg (SBP 70-90). - 2.
+Uncontrolled traumatic hemorrhagic shock with TBI or shock from all other causes, target MAP is ≥ 65 mmHg (SBP ≥ 100). - C. For patients in shock with known or suspected adrenal insufficiency (AI) consider administration of dexamethasone 10 mg (0.6 mg/kg for pediatric patients) in addition to fluids and/or nor-epinephrine. - D. If an improvised tourniquet is present before medical provider arrival, place a commercial tourniquet per protocol and remove the improvised tourniquet if operationally feasible.